 What ends up happening is we get lazy.
-There’s a breaking story, and we take to Twitter to see how people are reacting, because they will absolutely react there.
-Then we’ll see people arguing, sometimes rather harshly over issues, and assume that is where we are as a society, when it fact it’s only where a small segment of society is.
+There’s a breaking story, and we take to Twitter to see how people are reacting because they will absolutely react there.
+Then we’ll see people arguing, sometimes rather harshly over issues, and assume that is where we are as a society when in fact it’s only where a small segment of society is.

-Most of us are not what you see on Twitter, because most people aren’t on Twitter.
+Most of us are not what we see on Twitter, because most people aren’t on Twitter.

 That’s my key takeaway from these results, what’s yours?